DevRajVerma/Vector-Shift-Assignment/README.md

    - Verify API credentials are valid
    - Check network tab for API responses

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For support, please open an issue in the repository or contact the maintainers.
+For support, please open an issue in the repository or contact drverma2704@gmail.com